-Earlier this summer, Lerach was placed in administrative segregation -- locked down for 23 hours a day -- after he allegedly offered a corrections officer the use of his San Diego Chargers season tickets, say three people familiar with the situation.
-Should a formal administrative proceeding go against him, Lerach would likely be forbidden from returning to the camp, and would instead be placed in a higher-security facility.
+As a white-collar criminal, the now-deposed king of the plaintiff bar was supposed to serve his sentence at a minimum-security prison camp.
+Instead, William Lerach is getting a taste of hard time.
+This summer he was put in administrative segregation, locked down for 23 hours a day, after he allegedly offered a corrections officer the use of season football tickets, say three people familiar with the situation.
+Should a formal proceeding go against him, Lerach could wind up in a higher-security facility.

 Lerach in Lockdown After Allegedly Offering Football Tickets to Guard